JulianSchubel/data_modelling_projects/relational_models/sparkify/README.md

 create\_tables.py: drops conflicting tables if they exist and creates the required tables.
 etl.py: loads, parses and inserts data from the data/ directory into the relevant tables.
 setup.sh: installs the required python libraries.
 Pulls and runs the latest postgres docker image.

+## Quickstart

+1. Run **setup.sh** to install the python dependencies, fetch the postgres docker image, and start the container.
+2. Run **create_tables.py** to remove any tables that may conflict and create the required tables.
+This can be used to reset the DB.
+3. Run **etl.py** to load, parse, and insert data into the following tables:
+    - 'songplays'
+	- 'songs'
+	- 'artists'
+	- 'users'
+	- 'time'